cdzombak/openweather-influxdb-connector/README.md

 This mode aims to be a bug-for-bug compatible drop in for weather measurements written by [ecobee_influx_connector](https://github.com/cdzombak/ecobee_influx_connector).

-These measurements are written _in addition_ to the usual weather & pollution measurements written by openweather-influxdb-connector.
+The `ecobee_weather` measurement is written _in addition_ to the usual weather & pollution measurements described above.

 ## Installation